sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 redirect_uri

 >  REQUIRED.
-Indicates a valid endpoint where the client will receive the authentication response.
+Indicates a valid endpoint where the Client will receive the authentication response.
 MUST be an absolute HTTPS URL, pre-registered with the Authorization Server.

 state